Peacock Bass Jig Guide

 Make sure your bait is seen and heard - The built-in rattle and judiciously applied flash ensure that it's seen and heard as much as possible.
 Jigs with fewer attractor characteristics just won't be sensed as often by peacocks.
 A highly visible, noisy jig will provide a better return on your casting effort.
 Don't hide your lure.
 If the fish don't know its there, they won't strike it.
 The Peacock Rattle Jig comes in a variety of patterns.
 Red-Yellow and Red-White are generally the best colors for dark or stained water.
 In clear water, almost any color combination can work at various times.
 For this reason, your arsenal should include a preponderance of the two dark water patterns and then a wide range of one or two each of the various clear water colors.

 Don’t buy crappy jigs — Over the years, many have attempted to copy Sidewinder’s Peacock Bass Rattle Jig.
 Some of them actually look pretty good, with painted heads, cutsey eyes and super long tails.
 But those attractors are designed to get the angler’s attention, not the fish’s.
 Sidewinder’s jig is made with many subtle differences from the these copies and will unequivocally work better, hold up better and save you from losing that trophy once you’ve hooked it.
 You’ve spent a lot of money to get to where the fish are; don’t cheat yourself out of your potential success by using substandard gear.
-Sidewinder’s Peacock Bass Rattle jig is available only at Tackle-box.net or in any of Acute Angling’s operations.
+Sidewinder’s Peacock Bass Rattle jig is available only on-site as part of your “all-inclusive package” in each of Acute Angling’s operations.

 Peacock Bass Rattle Jig Features